danielrosehill/Linux-STT-And-Voice-Assistants/README.md

 OpenAI's decision to open-source Whisper has created a welcome flourishing of STT projects using Whisper - creating a sprawling long tail of tools in a corner of the voice technology world that was once lacking a diversity of tools.

 These implementations usually assume or install a local copy of Whisper.
 But there are some which enable the user to choose whether to use a local or commercial/cloud-hosted STT.
+Finally, there are apps which only use cloud inference - and among those tools which support only one STT provider and those which allow the user to choose between options.

+The first category of solutions in the STT landscape is "pure play" STT solutions.
+These may be CLIs, desktop GUIs, or web UIs.
+They may be synchronous tools which try to do STT on the fly (challenging!) or asynchronous (like: upload and transcribe apps).
+Or they may offer both.

 Many of the emerging and AI-centric voice technologies combine first pass STT with second pass LLM text optimisation.
 Whether this two-pass process happens entirely locally, entirely through cloud API calls, or either, these can be grouped together by the commonality that they all send a raw STT transcript through an LLM for rewording into a desired specific textual format (like an email) or simply to remove typos.
 I call these "STT and rewrite".